polycarpou/day1deploy/README.md

 Deploy on Day One Project

 Goal: To add yourself to the student section of the FlatironSchool.com and create your profile page.
+You will be working in a team of 4 people.
+At the end of the project, you'll have 4 new html files in the students directory one for each student.

+Deliverable:
+Ideally we'd like a git repo on github that we can clone and view your profile page as a local static file in a web browser.
+However, any method you can think of to get us the files so that we can open and view is a win.

+FAQ
+- Am I making a webapp?
+  - NO
+- Do I need rails?
+  - NO
+- Is there any reason I should be on Hacker News Today?
+  - NO
+- Do I need to change the index page?
+  - The styles shouldn't change, the content of the HTML should

 You can use the following link as a reference [students index](http://static.001.students.flatironschool.com/index.html)
 Check out different students profiles, be creative, and don't copy exactly.
 Please read/skim this whole document before starting.
 Here's a few helpful tips...